 While reading the book, it kept showing me that my biggest passion of all is helping others.
 This wasn’t a big shocker since I’ve always enjoyed helping and taking care of people.
 I just wasn’t sure how exactly I wanted to serve others.

-A month later after thinking and praying about it, I took a gutsy move and quit my job to start working at a boutique catering to mothers.
-I wanted to see if this was really the path that I should go on.
+A month later, after thinking and praying about it, I took a gutsy move and quit my job to start working at a boutique catering to mothers.
+I wanted to see if this was the path that I should go on.

 I first started working towards my baby planning certification so that I could properly assist an expectant family planning for the arrival of their baby.
-Once I became a certified baby planner, I started my first company, Bassett Baby Planning (BBP), and helped several families with creating their baby registries, planning their baby showers, styling and organizing and stocking their nurseries, etc. Unfortunately, not many people knew (and still don’t know) about baby planning so I knew that I needed to do something else to get a bit more business.
+Once I became a certified baby planner, I started my first company, Bassett Baby Planning (BBP).
+I helped several families with creating their baby registries, planning their baby showers, styling and organizing and stocking their nurseries, etc. Unfortunately, not many people knew (and still don’t know) about baby planning, so I knew that I needed to do something else to get a bit more business.

 While working towards my baby planning certification, I had heard about doula care and was very interested to learn more about it.
 I contacted a local doula to see if I could shadow her and learn what it was all about.
 When I went to my first birth with her and watched all the things that she did for her client, it changed my life.
 I thought it was amazing!
 The whole thing.
 Seeing how this woman went through each contraction with the support of her husband and her doula, how she pushed and gave birth to her beautiful and healthy baby girl.
 It brought me to tears.
 I will never forget it.
 I knew at that moment that this was something that I had to do.
 I had to be a doula.